 There is no commonly accepted definition of the term 'energy security' and its meaning is highly context dependent.
 At a general level it can best be understood as robustness against (sudden) disruptions of energy supply.
 Thinking broadly across energy systems, one can distinguish between different aspects of security that operate at varying temporal and geographical scales.
-Two broad themes can be identified that are relevant to energy security, whether for current systems or for the planning of future Renewable Energy systems: availability and distribution of resources, and variability and reliability of energy supply.
+Two broad themes can be identified that are relevant to energy systems: availability and distribution of resources, and variability and reliability of energy supply.
 Given the interdependence of economic growth and energy consumption, access to a stable energy supply is a major political concern and a technical and economic challenge facing both developed and developing economies, since prolonged disruptions would create serious economic and basic functionality problems for most societies (Ben J et al, 2016).